rg2u17/24_hour_urine/README.md

 <br>

 ## 1. Explanation
-Repository for all data and code associated with paper exploring 24 hour urine reference ranges using data derived from systematic review and meta-analysis.
+Repository for all data and code associated with paper entitled: **Investigating 24 Hour Urine Expected Ranges of Non-Kidney Stone Formers: an EAU Endourology Research Group Systematic Review and Meta-Analysis **
 <br>

 These analyses are deployed online at: https://endourology.shinyapps.io/24_hr_ranges/.
 The app has three components: <br>